 Fall Furnace Fest: October 15 & 16, 2022

 This two-day family-friendly festival at Pine Grove Furnace State Park features food and craft vendors, live musical entertainment, historical demonstrations, hayrides, pumpkin carving, scarecrow making, and the famous Legend of the Hairy Hand and Pumpkin Float on Fuller Lake

 U-Pick Farms & Markets

 Fun at the farm includes tubes, tires, and tunnels.
 Kids can explore the Construction Zone, Dirt Diner, or the Wooden Tractor and let their imagination run wild.
 You can also visit the animals, shop for produce, or pick your own flowers and pumpkins.
-In October, Paulus offers daily hayrides and the Pumpkin' Chunkin' cannon is open the last two weekends of the month.
+In October, Paulus offers daily hayrides, and the Pumpkin' Chunkin' cannon is open the last two weekends of the month.

-Visit in September and October with the entire family for the themed five-acre corn maze, wagon rides, and a children's play area that includes a mega slide, straw bale mountain, little log houses, pedal karts, corn shed, and more.
+Visit in September and October with the entire family for the themed five-acre corn maze, wagon rides, and a children's play area that includes a mega slide, straw bale mountain, little log houses, pedal karts, a corn shed, and more.
 You can also pick apples and pumpkins.